 Alternatives to Amex Send & Split

-There are several options for sending people money, including PayPal, Venmo, Zelle, Square Cash, and others.
+There are several options for sending people money, including PayPal, Venmo, Zelle, Cash App, and others.
 There are also apps to help with bill splitting.
 What’s nice about Amex Send & Split is that it lets you manage both payment scenarios right from your American Express app.
-Set up is simple, and it adds another tool to your digital payment arsenal, even if you don’t use it all the time.
+Setup is simple, and it adds another tool to your digital payment arsenal, even if you don’t use it all the time.